 It is important to remember that when you are dealing with an insurance company, you are dealing with a “For-Profit” company.
 They are in the business of being profitable.
 They are not in the business of giving money away or being generous to injury victims.
 They will do everything they can to ensure that they stay profitable.
 Insurance adjusters and the attorneys they hire often times are incentivized to aggressively challenge and diminish the value of a claim.
-The annual medical costs from slip and fall injuries is as high as $34 billion dollars.
+The annual medical costs from slip and fall injuries are as high as $34 billion dollars.
 Insurance companies do not want to cover those costs and will look for any glimmer of hope to deny the claim.

 Anything that you are able to obtain that supports the details of your injury needs to be preserved for your benefit.
 Evidence can include a report made on scene, so do not leave the property without first speaking with someone in charge.
-Make sure you obtain some a copy of any records, like an incident report, to verify where, when, and how the fall occurred.
+Make sure you obtain a copy of any records, like an incident report, to verify where, when, and how the fall occurred.

 Witnesses are especially helpful.
-Many times, they can help identify what was happening at the time of the fall, what caused the fall, and what happened afterwards.
+Many times, they can help identify what was happening at the time of the fall, what caused the fall, and what happened afterward.
 Photos are also important because they can show where the fall occurred and identify the condition that led to your fall.
-Video is even more convincing, particularly if you can record witnesses’ statements while the events are still fresh in their mind.
+Video is even more convincing, particularly if you can record witnesses’ statements while the events are still fresh in their minds.
 You should ask to see any surveillance video and request a copy; however, nearly all property owners will reject your requests since there is no obligation to share the video without a court order.
 If they are willing to show you the video, you can record the screen with your cell phone’s camera.

 Hiring an attorney right away can help preserve any footage that might exist.
-An attorney can send a “Preservation of Evidence Letter” that is “…a notice sent to an opposing party that requests that all relevant evidence is preserved.”
-Failure to preserve such evidence could result in an “adverse inference” if the case goes to Court; that is, the judge would instruct the jury that it can presume the destroyed evidence would have been adverse to the property owner.
+An attorney can send a “Preservation of Evidence Letter”2 that is “…a notice sent to an opposing party that requests that all relevant evidence is preserved.”
+Failure to preserve such evidence could result in an “adverse inference” if the case goes to court; that is, the judge would instruct the jury that it can presume the destroyed evidence would have been adverse to the property owner.

 A key part of proving your damages is the medical treatment you receive.
 Treatment has to be received within a reasonable amount of time.
 Waiting more than a few days to a week to get medical treatment gives the insurance company an opportunity to question whether the proposed injuries were caused by the fall.
 Medical records, and related bills, provide a basis for an insurance adjuster or a jury to understand what happened to you.